 Successful negotiation banks on a careful strategy which is based on thorough research.
 One of the most important things you have to do before you step on a battlefield is to do some research.

 The goal of negotiating is to meet at a price point that is comfortable for both parties.
 However, it is also a mind game — you have to make sure that other party does not feel that you are winning too much in the situation.
 This does not give you a ticket to be greedy, though.
 Be fair and make sure what you demand will be beneficial to both parties.

-It is essential to have a good knowledge of the housing market before you start looking for a home, even more so when you are already in deep negotiations about the price.
+It is essential to have a good knowledge of the housing market before you start looking for a home - comparing mortgage rates from different lenders for one, even more so when you are already in deep negotiations about the price.
 Determine a ballpark figure of how much the property should be worth by inspecting similar properties in the area that were sold over the past few months.